 Wallets with photos, engraved wedding rings, fashion jewellery, letters or identification papers: While being deported to concentration camps prisoners were usually only carrying the few things they had on them at the time of their arrest.
 Such personal belongings that were taken from the prisoners when they arrived at concentration camps are the so called “personal effects”.
-The International Tracing Service (ITS) in Bad Arolsen is still in possession of personal effects of some 3,200 former prisoners, 2,700 of whom are known by name.
+The International Tracing Service (ITS) in Bad Arolsen is still in possession of personal effects of some 3,000 former prisoners.
 Of course, personal belongings of prisoners can also be found at other memorial sites and museums, yet knowing the name of the original owners is only possible in the rarest of cases.

 The personal belongings generally have little material value but a high sentimental value for family members.
 More often than not they are a last personal memento.
 The goal of the ITS is to return the personal belongings to the former prisoners and their family members.
 Every year this is made possible in some cases, very often through cooperation with memorial sites and partner organizations or through journalistic research.
 Occasionally family members themselves contact the ITS, in this way also enabling the return of personal effects.